MrPicklePinosaur/haku/haku-design.md

 歩く事を忘れてしまった

 Just some more grammar support and an extra nominaliser.

 ====
 The problem with comments is that the parser lumps everything together, so the location of a comment gets lost.
 Therefore the only way to make this work is to have comment-then-expression.
 But the current problem with that is that expression delegates to e.g. identifier which delegates to e.g. variable.

+====
+I removed comma as a valid list separator as it conflicts with the comma as a delimiter I added nouns on the lhs but atm only for bind-ha